nCoder24/fun-problems/cool-font/draft.md

 -> it takes a `font` file and a `text` to apply the font. `text` is a sequence of alphabets described in the font-file.

 ## What is a font?
 -> a font is a particular size, weight and style of a typeface.
-It's a collectoin of glyphs.
+It's a collection of glyphs.

 ## How fonts are represented internally?
 ```js